 Visit the Review of results website for information about the process and how to apply for a review of results.

-If you have failed a unit or units, a Student Adviser at Student Central can help.
-They can sit down with you, give you advice and look at your course rules to get you on the right path.
+If you have failed a unit/s, a Student Adviser from Student Central may be able to give you advice and review your course rules to help you to get back on the right path.

-All units will have different hurdle requirements.
-You will need to refer to your unit guide for information on your specific hurdle requirements.
-If you require more help, speak with your unit chair.
+All units will have different assessment requirements.
+You will need to refer to your unit guide for information on your specific requirements.
+If you require more help, speak with your Unit Chair.

-You may be eligible for a pass conceded (PC) if you are one credit point short of completing your course and meet certain other conditions.
-The eligibility criteria are outlined in the Assessment (Higher Education Courses) procedure.
+You may be eligible for a Pass Conceded (PC) if you are one credit point short of completing your course and meet certain other conditions.
+The eligibility criteria are outlined in clauses 66-67 of the Assessment (Higher Education Courses) procedure.

-There is a formal process to apply for a pass conceded grade.
-Visit the Final Unit to Complete website for information about the process and how to apply.
+There is a formal process to apply for a PC grade.
+Please visit Final unit to complete for information about how to apply.

 Supplementary Assessment can only be granted where:

-- the conditions for awarding a pass conceded have been met, but a pass conceded cannot be awarded due to professional registration or accreditation requirements
+- the conditions for awarding a PC have been met, but a PC cannot be awarded due to professional registration or accreditation requirements

-- the conditions for awarding a pass conceded have not been met, but the student is one credit point short of completing their course and was awarded a mark between 40 and 49% (inclusive) for a unit that they attempted in the last 12 months (e.g. the trimester just completed or the two trimesters before that).
+- the conditions for awarding a PC have not been met, but the student is one credit point short of completing their course and was awarded a mark between 40 and 49% (inclusive) for a unit that they attempted in the last 12 months.

-It is recommended that students re-enrol but it is the student's responsibility to check withdrawal dates, fees and penalties in that years Handbook case the grade is successful and you need to withdraw.
+It is recommended that students re-enrol, but it is the student's responsibility to check withdrawal dates, fees and penalties in that year’s Handbook.

 Special 2020 Grading Schema